South African regulator says no major safety concerns from local J&J study

+AfricaSouth African regulator says no major safety concerns from local J&J study

-CAPE TOWN (Reuters) - South Africa’s drugs regulator SAHPRA said on Wednesday that it had recently reviewed data from Johnson & Johnson’s (J&J) local research study immunising healthcare workers and found no major safety concerns.
+South Africa's drugs regulator SAHPRA said on Wednesday that it had recently reviewed data from Johnson & Johnson's (J&J) (JNJ.N) local research study immunising healthcare workers and found no major safety concerns.

 SAHPRA added that it was awaiting additional data from J&J and the U.S. Food and Drug Administration.